 - ½ cup chopped pistachios walnuts or white chocolate, if desired

-In a large mixing bowl, cream butter and both types of sugar.
+- In a large mixing bowl, cream butter and both types of sugar.
 Mix in sifted matcha tea powder.
-Add eggs and vanilla and mix to combine.
+Add egg and vanilla and mix to combine.

-Bake cookies for about 10 minutes, or until they are no longer shiny on top.
+- Bake cookies for 8-10 minutes, or until they are no longer shiny on top.
 Allow cookies to cool for 5 minutes on the baking tray then transfer them to a wire rack to cool completely.